hyprtk/hyprtk/README.md

 </p>

 ## Hyprland Updates
-0.55 - Conversion from .conf to .lua format for hyprland config 0.55 - Removal of Dwindle layout, dotfiles updated to reflect this change so no errors appear above waybar
+<p align="left">0.55 - Conversion from .conf to .lua format for hyprland config</p>
+<p align="left">0.55 - Removal of Dwindle layout, dotfiles updated to reflect this change so no errors appear above waybar</p>

 ## 🛠️ Languages & Tools